ContinualAI/clvision-challenge-2022/README.md

 Please refer to the [**challenge website**](https://sites.google.com/view/clvision2022/challenge) for more details!

-The Slack channel is now open: TBD
+The Slack channel #3rd_clvision_challenge is now open in the ContinualAI Slack: [join here](https://continualai.slack.com/join/shared_invite/enQtNjQxNDYwMzkxNzk0LTBhYjg2MjM0YTM2OWRkNDYzOGE0ZTIzNDQ0ZGMzNDE3ZGUxNTZmNmM1YzJiYzgwMTkyZDQxYTlkMTI3NzZkNjU#/shared-invite/email).

 **We are gathering feedback about the devkit.** Join the Slack channel or open an issue directly on this repo!

 ## Getting started
 The devkit is based on the [Avalanche library](https://github.com/ContinualAI/avalanche).
-We warmly recommend looking at the [documentation](https://avalanche.continualai.org/) (especially the ["Zero to Hero"](https://avalanche.continualai.org/from-zero-to-hero-tutorial/01_introduction) tutorials) if this is the first time you use it!
+We warmly recommend looking at the [documentation](https://avalanche.continualai.org/) (especially the ["Zero To Hero tutorials"](https://avalanche.continualai.org/from-zero-to-hero-tutorial/01_introduction)) if this is your first time using it!

 For the demo track, Avalanche is added as a Git submodule of this repository.
 The submodule points to a specific commit of a branch we specifically created for the challenge.